Google Updates: Helpful Content Update, New Result Type, August Outages, & More

 Google made some significant updates through July and August.
 From the Helpful Content Update to a new video performance report within Google Search Console, catch up on the latest changes.

-Google was hard at work throughout July and August, rolling out significant updates like the Helpful Content Update while also resolving widespread outages that occurred in early August.
+Google was hard at work throughout July and August, like the Helpful Content Update while also resolving widespread outages that occurred in early August.
 From confirmations of a new result type to new Video Performance Reports in Google Search Console, we’ve got all the insights you need to evaluate the impact of these changes on your website in Conductor, adjust your content creation strategy accordingly, and increase your visibility in SERPs.

 What’s new in the Google July and August 2022 updates